-Transition
+Transition to KS1

-Visits are made by the full time children at the end of the Foundation Stage to their new class.
-All records are passed to the Key Stage 1 teacher.
+- Visits are made by the full time children at the end of the Foundation Stage to their new class. - Story swap sessions where children go to their new class for a story once a week during the Summer term. - Transition meetings with class teachers to discuss each individual child. - All records are passed to the Key Stage 1 teacher.